Ultra-high permeable phenine nanotube membranes for water desalination: Results and Discussions

-The average electrostatic maps of a single nanotube solvated in water are shown in Fig. \ref{fig1}.
+The average electrostatic maps calculated by solving Poisson's equation of a single nanotube solvated in water are shown in Fig. \ref{fig1} (See method section for the details of the calculation).
 For CNT, the electrostatic potential of the bulk region away from the nanotube and inside the nanotube is almost similar (Fig. \ref{fig1}d).
 In contrast, compared to the bulk, PNT has a negative electrostatic potential inside it, as well as near its mouth (Fig. \ref{fig1}e).
 Also, as shown in Fig. \ref{fig1}f, PNT(H) has same electrostatic potential energy profile as PNT, except near its mouth region because of the absence of t-Bu groups.
 This indicates that PNT or PNT(H) can act as a cation-selective pore and can completely reject anions.
 Note that CNT rejects ions by the size exclusion principle that includes the solvation energy cost of partial or complete dehydration of the ions (Fig. \ref{fig2}e)\cite{11}.
-In contrast, for PNT, in addition to the size exclusion principle, the charge expulsion mechanism because of the electrostatic gating effect is expected to play an important role in ion rejection.
+In contrast, for PNT, in addition to the size exclusion principle, the charge expulsion mechanism because of the electrostatic interaction is expected to play an important role in ion rejection.